Semisimple random walks on the torus: Fourier spectrum of the random walk

 \subsection{Disconnected case}

 As before, $\mu$ denotes a probability measure on $\GL_d(\Z)$, and $G$ the algebraic group generated by $\mu$.
-We still assume that $G$ is semisimple but no longer that it is Zariski connected.
+We still assume that $\mu$ has a finite exponential moment and that $G$ is semisimple but no longer that it is Zariski connected.
 The identity component $G^\circ$ is then a finite index subgroup in $G$.
 We now write $\tE$ for the subalgebra generated by $G$ in $\Mat_d(\R)$.
 As before, we decompose